makarlozenko/makarlozenko/README.md

 ---

 ## 🌐 About Me
-I am a third-year bachelor's degree data science student at Vilnius University, and I have over three years of experience as a private tutor in mathematics and physics.
+I am a fourth-year bachelor's degree data science student at Vilnius University, and I have over four years of experience as a private tutor in mathematics and physics.
 My journey in STEM began during school, where I actively participated in and won multiple math and physics olympiads, including competing at the national level.
 Seeking a Data Science practice to apply theoretical knowledge and develop practical skills in a professional environment.

 ---